Charles Bronson (prisoner): 1987–1999

 Bronson was taken to Wandsworth, before being transferred to Full Sutton.
 There he spent time in isolation for punching a prisoner and a prison officer, and throwing water on the governor.
-He also spent a month at Durham, where he bonded with a family of rodents that crept into his cell.
+He spent a month at Durham, where he bonded with a family of rodents that crept into his cell.
 In 1989, he was moved to Long Lartin, and seemed to settle at the prison.
-However, he eventually "went over the edge" and ran riot in the nude, clutching onto a spear he fashioned out of a broken bottle and a broom handle.
-After another incident in which Bronson began a one-man riot, he was placed in isolation.
+He eventually "went over the edge" and ran riot in the nude, clutching a spear he fashioned out of a broken bottle and a broom handle.
+After another incident in which Bronson ran amok, he was placed in isolation.

 He spent two months at Bristol, before being moved to Birmingham, Winchester, and back to Wandsworth in September 1989.
 He was regularly moved and frequently in trouble, particularly so when he punched two prison officers at Gartree and took the Deputy Governor hostage at Frankland.
-At Parkhurst, he was on the receiving end of an attack, when at least two prisoners stabbed him in the back several times; Bronson refused to speak to the police about it.
+At Parkhurst, he was on the receiving end of an attack, when at least two prisoners stabbed him in the back several times.
+Bronson refused to speak to the police about it.
 He recovered from the attack without further incidents, and was released from prison in November 1992.

-Bronson spent 53 days as a free man before being arrested once more, this time for conspiracy to rob.
-He was remanded at the newly opened Woodhill Prison, but insisted that his girlfriend Kelly-Anne, her friend Carol, and her lover were lying to the police in order to get him locked away.
-On 9 February 1993, the charges of robbery were dismissed; he was given a £600 fine for breaking the nose of Kelly-Anne's lover.
+Bronson spent 53 days as a free man before being arrested, this time for conspiracy to rob.
+He was remanded at the newly opened Woodhill Prison.
+He insisted that his girlfriend Kelly-Anne, her friend Carol, and her lover were lying to the police in order to get him locked away.
+On 9 February 1993, the charges of robbery were dismissed.
+He was given a £600 fine for breaking the nose of Kelly-Anne's lover.
 Sixteen days later, he was arrested for conspiracy to rob and for possession of a sawn-off shotgun.
 On remand in Woodhill, he took a civilian librarian hostage, and demanded an inflatable doll, a helicopter, and a cup of tea from police negotiators.
 He released the hostage after being disgusted when the man farted in front of him.

 Bronson was taken from Belmarsh to Bullingdon Prison for his trial.
-For the trial he pleaded guilty to possessing the shotgun, but not guilty for the conspiracy charges.
+He pleaded guilty to possessing the shotgun, but not guilty for the conspiracy charges.
 He told the jury he had intended to use the shotgun to blow his head off.
-On 14 September 1993, he was found guilty of 'intent to rob' and not guilty of conspiracy to rob, while his co-defendant was found innocent of all charges.
-He was given an eight-year sentence.
+On 14 September 1993, he was found guilty of 'intent to rob' and not guilty of conspiracy to rob.
+His co-defendant was found not guilty of all charges.
+Bronson was given an eight-year sentence.